xiaoyue10131748/cloudmesh-manual/docs-source/source/README-storage.md

 $ cms storage --storage='aws' search /base_path/targetdir testfile.txt --recursive
 ```

+Note that for the Box storage provider, objects are only indexed every 5 to 10 minutes and will not show up in a search until they have been indexed.

 ### List

 The list command lists all the contents of a cloud directory.
 If the recursive